ethereum/execution-spec-tests/README.md

 ## Quick Start

 This guide installs stable versions of the required external `evm` and `solc` executables and will only enable generation of test fixtures for features deployed to mainnet.
-In order to generate fixtures for features under active development, you can follow this guide and then follow the additional steps in [available in the online doc here](https://danceratopz.github.io/execution-spec-tests/getting_started/executing_tests_dev_fork/).
+In order to generate fixtures for features under active development, you can follow the steps below and then follow the [additional steps in the online doc](https://danceratopz.github.io/execution-spec-tests/getting_started/executing_tests_dev_fork/).

 1. Ensure go-ethereum's `evm` tool is in your path.
 Either build the required version, or alternatively: